nourahmad1/nourahmad1-Selenium/README.md

 # 🧪 Automation Projects Repository

-This repository contains **two separate automation projects**, each in its own folder.
+This repository contains **three separate automation projects**, each in its own folder.
 Check the README inside each folder for full details.

 ---